MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-repair-windows-agent.md

 3. In the Administration pane, navigate to **Device Management\Agent Managed**.

-4. In the **Agent Managed** pane, select the one or more computers you want to repair the agent on, right-click them and then select **Repair**.
+4. In the **Agent Managed** pane, select one or more computers you want to repair the agent on, right-click them and then select **Repair**.

 5. In the **Repair Agents** dialog box, either leave **Use selected Management Server Action Account** selected or do the following: